 Even though the waivers may vary greatly, there are waivers in all states which are specifically to help with care in the home for the elderly and the disabled.

-With all these HCBS programs and waivers across the US, there is a great deal more flexibility and variety as to what can be considered DME in comparison with Medicare.
+With all these extra programs and waivers across the US, there is a great deal more flexibility and variety as to what can be considered DME, by comparison with Medicare.

 Medicaid and state programs and waivers for in home care services

-“Home and Community Based Services” (HCBS), “Waivers” or “1915 Waivers” are names of the services and programs offered to care for elderly and disabled individuals in their homes and the community.
+“Home and Community Based Services” (HCBS), “Waivers” or “1915 Waivers” are names of the services, and programs, offered to care for individuals in their homes and the community.

 The primary focus of these programs is low income families, disabled individuals and the elderly with medical needs.